 Prepare for 4 hours to 72 hours of living without electricity and simple injuries.
 As your skill level increases, you can prepare for more complicated scenarios and longer time periods.

-Food – Have 72 hours of food on hand.
+1. Food – Have 72 hours of food on hand.
 This can be as simple as having a few extra boxes of breakfast bars, cans of soup and other dry foods.
 You can and should try buy the things you eat already.
-Put a few extra items in your cart when there is a sale.
+Otherwise if you have the money you can get a $79.95 4 Person 72-hour Food Supply.
+If you are short on funds, get your extra emergency stock when you have the money and there is a sale.
 Shop in bulk.
 If the power is out for an extended time, refrigerator and freezer items may spoil, so it's good to have emergency foods that are shelf stable.
 Also, you should have some way to heat/cook food that does not require the power grid.
 If food prices rise, which is likely, extra food storage will save you money down the road.
 Don't forget pets and livestock.

 For more information on food storage and emergency cooking, check out:

 2. Water – Store a minimum of one gallon of water per person per day.
 2 to 4 gallons per person per day or more would be even better, since the average U.S. family of four uses 100 gallons per day.
 For temporary emergency storage, consider something like a $24.95 waterBOB or $26.70 65gal Emergency bathtub container that stores water in your bathtub and comes with a pump for easy access.
 Remember, too, that bad weather or other water delivery disruptions can also lead to water contamination, so you should have water filtration available, too.